Normal Form Defect

 Solved rigorously for the first time with global optimization techniques based on Taylor Model methods.

-Fall 2012: Version 10 of COSY will be released, featuring major enhancements in polynomial engines, including built-in high precision in TM and DA data types and rigorous, non-interval based treatment of errors.
+Upcoming: Version 10 of COSY will be released, featuring major enhancements in polynomial engines, including built-in high precision in TM and DA data types and rigorous, non-interval based treatment of errors.

 June 2011: Version 9.1 of COSY is released.
 New features include an interface to JAVA, and one of the first applications of it, native support of GUIs from within COSY.
 Also included are tools that enable parallelization from within COSY based on MPI.